Gore Arena / John W. Pope Jr. Convocation Center

 Campbell women's basketball capped off another incredible season under the direction of head coach Ronny Fisher.

-After being voted to finish eighth in the CAA Preseason Poll, Campbell finished 22-13 overall and 12-6 in the CAA, finishing third in the conference standings and earning a double-bye for the CAA Championship.
-The Camels finished as runners-up in the CAA tournament and went on to secure the program's first win in the Women's National Invitational Tournament (WNIT).
+After being voted to finish fourth in the CAA Preseason Poll, Campbell finished 20-12 overall and 13-5 in the CAA, finishing second in the conference standings and earning a double-bye for the CAA Championship.

 ALL-CAA HONORS